Going to the Source: Buffalo Mozzarella 101

 PE: There are many types of cheeses.
 Can you list what is available to us?

-Luisa: Mozzarella reigns supreme in the wide choice!
+Luisa: Undoubtedly, Mozzarella reigns supreme in the wide choice!

 But we can also find treccia, burrata, ricotta, yogurt, primo sale, smoked products and aged cheeses such as scamorze and caciotte.

-The tasting room was born with the idea of making people savor after a visit to the farm, meeting the buffaloes up close, seeing them on their journey from small to adulthood, to make it clear where those products come from.
-We find ourselves tasting a dish and not knowing where it comes from … The tasting is the final part of the visit, it is an experience that must be lived with relaxation, accompanied by excellent cheeses and a good glass of wine.
+Luisa: The tasting room was born with the idea of making people savor after a visit to the farm, meeting the buffaloes up close, seeing them on their journey from small to adulthood, to make it clear where those products come from.
+We find ourselves tasting a dish and not knowing where it comes from … Accompanied by excellent cheeses and a good glass of wine, you must experience the tasting, the final part of the visit, with relaxation.
 For those who simply want a good meal, without immersing themselves in walks that could be tiring, they can simply sit outside on beautiful summer days or simply inside our cozy restaurant.
 We cook all dishes, from appetizers to desserts with our farm products, from cheeses to meat using the flours of our mill and the oil of our mill!

 PE: Thank you for our amazing tour today.
-For those interested the process and more information and a visual overview is well explained on the website but I caution readers, it is mouth-watering!
+The website well explains the process and provides more information and a visual overview for those interested, but I caution readers that it is mouth-watering!

-Luisa: Thank you for the time that has been dedicated to me!
+Luisa: I appreciate the time that you have dedicated to me!
 If you pass by these parts, come and see me!

 “If there had not been certain teachings from the older generations, if the ancient wisdom had not been the strength, I believe that my parents would not have had the potential to understand what agriculture was; today they have found their way to make it modern, stay in step with the times and love it.” – Luisa

-PE: For more information, please click on the website link.
+PE: In conclusion, for more information, please click on the website link.